WriteThemFirst/approvals-java/FAQ.md

 When using the default `Windows.IDEA` Reporter, it adds a line at the end of the *approved* file and my test never passes.

+**Solution**:
-**Solution**: Add this block to your `.editorconfig` file.
+Add this block to your `.editorconfig` file.

     [*.approved]
     insert_final_newline = false

-## Approved Files and Git
+## *.approved files and Git line endings

-The `*.approved` files must be checked into source your source control.
+The `*.approved` files must be checked into source your source control, they are part of your tests.

 This can be an issue with git as it will change the line endings.

+**Solution**:
-The suggested fix is to add `*.approved binary` to your `.gitattributes`
+Add this block to your `.gitattributes`

+    *.approved.* binary
+    *.approved binary

+With this, git will treat these files are *binary* instead of *text* and will respect their line endings.

 ## Using approvals-java with a unit test framework in another JVM language